SAP/fsm-shell/docs/events.md

 - ### GET_SETTINGS

   With this event you can get company specific settings.
-You can find the available settings in the FSM admin page in "Companies -> select a company -> Company Settings".
+You can find the available settings in the SAP Field Service and Asset Management Admin app in "Companies -> select a company -> Company Settings".
 Here you can create your own settings and fetch them with this event.
-You can also fetch the existing settings, but consider that many of them are more specific to FSM applications and have a internal mapping.
+You can also fetch the existing settings, but consider that many of them are more specific to FSA applications and have an internal mapping.
 Therefore, you can not fetch them with the key of the company settings from the admin page.
 In case you need some of these settings, then please contact us.
 [Here](https://help.sap.com/viewer/fsm_admin/Cloud/en-US/companies.html) you can find more information about companies.

   ```
   SHELL_EVENTS.Version1.GET_SETTINGS